mdraselmiah95/CRACKING-the-CODING-INTERVIEW/JavaScript-(JS)/javaScript.md

 # Scope and Closure

+**The scope is the current context of execution in which values and expressions are "visible" or can be referenced.**

 - We have 3 types of variables in JavaScript: `var`, `let`, and `const`.

 - ☠️☠️ `var` is the old one and should not be used in any case now as it has many issues with creating scopes.